-In this tutorial, we will cover how to use mocks and stubs in Minitest to improve the performance of your tests and avoid testing dependencies.
+In this tutorial, we will learn how to test Ruby on Rails applications with Minitest.
+We’ll cover how to do use Minitest’s mocks and stubs to improve the performance of your tests.

 To get started you can use

 gem install rails, and you should be good to go, provided you have Ruby installed: